jimmyable/jimmyjoseph.github.io/_posts/2018-01-27-chocolate-viz.md

 ![Output](/assets/img/DataMiningSnippets/1.png){:class="img-responsive"}

 ## Built-in functions
-We can now easily inspect the data using some of the built-in pandas commands, such as number of rows, column names and data types within the dataframe.
+We can now easily inspect the data using some of the built-in pandas commands, such as the number of rows, column names and data types within the dataframe.

 {% highlight python %}
 # Number of rows